microsoftgraph/dataconnect-solutions/solutions/ona/README.md

 ## Synapse Pipeline Template

+As a pre-requisite, ensure that the required packages are installed by following the [Synapse Pipeline Installation instructions](https://github.com/microsoftgraph/dataconnect-solutions/tree/ona-v2-doc-updates/solutions/ona#Synapse-Pipeline-Template)

 1. Download the ONA pipeline template .zip from [here](https://github.com/microsoftgraph/dataconnect-solutions/tree/main/solutions/ona/SynapsePipelineTemplate)

 2. In the Synapse Studio, select the fourth icon on the left to go to the Integrate page.
 Click on the "+" icon to Add new resource -> Import from pipeline template, and select the downloaded template